-Could you tell us your role at Shayp?

 -How did Shayp address the challenges of wireless IoT?

 -Our naivety helped.
-We said to ourselves : 10 year battery with maximum transmission frequency and never assumed it was impossible.
+We said to ourselves: 10-year battery with maximum transmission frequency and never assumed it was impossible.
 We figured out clever ways to compress the data in the limited packets of data using algorithms and tried to find the right balance.
-At the beginning, with Sigfox, we had to use algorithms that produced more data with a smaller size, by compressing it.
+In the beginning, with Sigfox, we had to use algorithms that produced more data with a smaller size, by compressing it.
 It may look easy but it’s not that easy actually.